 David is a qualified teacher and programmer, has Enhance DBS as well as QTLS, Cert Ed and City & Guilds 7307 teaching qualifications.
 He delivers teacher CPD courses to teachers on weekdays and is happy to deliver courses on weekends and during school holidays too.
 David also delivers night school courses and after school classes for Teachers, Schoolchildren, G&T’s and Support Staff.

-Evening and weekend residential courses taught by David over the years have include Programming, Games Design, Photoshop, Dreamweaver, Games Design, Visual Basic, Microsoft Office, Online Safety, Internet Marketing, Build A Computer and many other subjects.
+Evening and weekend residential courses taught by David over the years have included Programming, Games Design, Photoshop, Dreamweaver, Games Design, Visual Basic, Microsoft Office, Online Safety, Internet Marketing, Build A Computer and many other subjects.

 David has been a technical reviewer for Apress (a technical reviewer is someone tasked with highlighting any errors or omissions made by authors) so spends some of his time examining programming code and checking book contents for the author to make corrections or amendments prior to publication.

 David is also a tutor for the AQA, Gaia Technology and Westminster Briefing, you may have met him if you have attended an AQA CPD course for Gamemaker, Scratch or AS Computer Science, or if you have been on a Gaia, Westminster Briefing GCSE or A Level Computing course.
+He is also a Computer Science Inspector for OCR.

 With decades of experience, David is the perfect choice for getting staff quickly up to speed with skills based around computing and programming.